Authentication Methods Introduction

 For machine access, Akeyless supports:

-- Cloud identities (CSP IAM) such as AWS IAM, Azure AD, and GCP.
+- Cloud identities (CSP IAM) such as AWS IAM, Azure AD, GCP IAM, and OCI IAM.

 - Certificate based Authentication.